 They can be a good option and we have used them extensively on trip when we did not want to pack a Porta cot however, you never know what you get!

 Last minute document checks

-I am known to have moved to Brussels for 6 months with what others would consider a weekend bag) but when we first started travelling with children we believed well-meaning friends who told us we would ‘absolutely need’ stuff and ended up lugging around kilos and kilos of bags.
+I am known to have moved to Brussels for 6 months with what others would consider a weekend bag, but when we first started traveling with children we believed well-meaning friends who told us we would ‘absolutely need’ stuff and ended up lugging around kilos and kilos of bags.

-Overloaded with a stroller, a full size car seat, a big wheelie bag, 2 kids trolley bags and a rucksack each, we crawled out of the station and into the smoldering hot streets of Florence exhausted, before we even started the trip, and looking like a perfect target for pickpockets!
+Overloaded with a stroller, a full-size car seat, a big wheelie bag, 2 kids trolley bags and a rucksack each, we crawled out of the station and into the smoldering hot streets of Florence exhausted, before we even started the trip, and looking like a perfect target for pickpockets!

 Not pre-booking seats on planes

 Never ever assume that because you are travelling with children you will be assigned seats beside each other.

 When we travelled long haul, we arrived at check in early, but because of the option to pre-select seats, that we had ignored, we could not find seats together: not even 2!

 We were really lucky with this one because AerLingus shuffled other passengers around to accommodate us and they were all decent enough not to mind.

 This, I discovered, it’s not something they were obliged to do and I know of many other airlines who will not accommodate this kind of last minute request.